Guide to visiting the Lake Mburo National Park

 Lake Mburo NP is open year-round, but the best moment to visit, it’s during the dry seasons from June to August and December to February.
 During these months, it’s easier to spot the wildlife as animals gather around the lake and other water sources.
-From March to May and September to November you’ll come across high rainfalls and travelling could be more challenging.
+From March to May and September to November, you’ll come across high rainfalls, and travelling could be more challenging.

 5. Traveller’s safety

 The Park lies in a safe area, so as most of the Park in Uganda.
-About the health situation, malaria is endemic in Uganda; remember to protect yourself especially at night by applying a mosquito repellent that contains at least 30% DEET and using long-sleeved clothing.
+About the health situation, malaria is endemic in Uganda; remember to protect yourself, especially at night, by applying a mosquito repellent that contains at least 30% DEET and using long-sleeved clothing.
 Furthermore, for entry into the country, it is mandatory to be vaccinated against yellow fever.

-It is always recommended to take out travel insurance during a trip, even if you’re only going for a few days.
+Don’t forget to take out travel insurance during a trip, even if you’re only going for a few days.
 Especially to cover the medical expenses because, in case you need, they could be very high.
 We always do our travel insurance with Worldnomad.com.
 Remember to read the terms and conditions to make sure that the policy covers your needs.